Widening Pathways to the Engineering Profession: Creating Opportunities for All

 These programs are helping change the narrative.
 They offer hands-on, project-based learning that shows students the real-world impact of their work.
 This practical approach helps students see how engineering can be a powerful tool for change.

-Keith Johnson notes that inclusive teaching practices, active learning, and collaborative projects are essential.
+Keith Johnson notes that appropriate teaching practices, active learning, and collaborative projects are essential.
 “Graduates must understand the cultures and perspectives of different groups to drive innovation in their careers,” he explained.

-An inclusive environment also challenges the stereotype of who can succeed in engineering.
-Many students from underrepresented groups often think that engineering is not for them; it is the responsibility of engineering programs and the profession to change that message and provide the support they need to thrive.
+This type of environment also challenges the stereotype of who can succeed in engineering.
+Many students from certain groups often think that engineering is not for them; it is the responsibility of engineering programs and the profession to change that message and provide the support they need to thrive.

 This sense of belonging is vital to broadening pathways into engineering.